 Big and small companies alike have seen how great an impact social media has on business promotion.
-In today’s times, you can even say that it is hard to do without it.
-However, your success on social media will depend on how effective your strategy is.
-One does not simply create an account and expect droves of new followers to appear out of nowhere.
-What you need to do is to create a well-rounded social media strategy that ensures a high level of user engagement, a far reach, and ultimately lots of conversions that turn into revenues.
+These days, it’s hard to envision a marketing strategy that doesn’t include social media.
+You don’t simply create an account and expect droves of new followers to appear out of nowhere.
+What you need to do is to create a well-rounded social media strategy that ensures a high level of user engagement, a far reach, and ultimately lots of conversions that turn into revenue.
 Take a peek at this checklist so you know where and how to start!

-You can’t just publish posts at random or whenever you feel like it.
-With social media, consistency is key.
-But overloading your accounts with one post after another in rapid-fire succession is too much – meaning people will get exasperated and cease to follow.
+With a good social media strategy, consistency is key.
+But overloading your accounts with one post after another in rapid-fire succession is too much – people will get exasperated and cease to follow.
 Look for software tools that help determine the times of day and night that your followers are online and browse your account, and pattern your posting schedule after it.
 This will ensure that they will not miss your posts.
 Different industries will have different times you want to post, though “around lunchtime” and “after dinner” are two pretty universal high-traffic times of day.

-What kind of personality would your brand have if it were alive?
+If your brand were a person, what would its personality be?
 Is it coolly elegant, kooky, ultra professional, laid back?
 This will determine the tone of your accounts and the voice that you use to send your message across.
 Whichever one you choose, make sure that it is something your audience can relate to!

 Publishing content does not always have to be about brand announcements.
-You can explore a variety of contents – all of which are related to what you are as a brand – and post those, too.
-For example, if you run a clothing company and you already post on social media your latest offerings and promotions, you may also want to post links to articles about how to mix and match clothing or the latest trends that came out in New York Fashion Week.
+You can explore a variety of content – all of which should be related to your brand – and post that too.
+For example, if you run a clothing company and you already post a lot of offerings and promotions, you may also want to post links to articles about how to mix and match clothing or the latest trends that came out in New York Fashion Week.

 Stay in tune and never miss a post when you subscribe.